TRANSITIONING TO CANVAS CLOUD ONLINE WORKSHOP

 When is the transition to Canvas Cloud happening?

 Instructors can begin building or migrating courses to the new Canvas Cloud platform in September 2025.
-IT Services will release a course migration tool in September 2025 to automate the migration process.

 A small group of volunteer instructors will have early access to Canvas Cloud for testing and trial purposes.